cloudprodigy/ghost-app/README.md

 c.
 Setup ACM to enable encryption in transit  <br>
 ### Backup and Notification (for EC2 based deployments)
 a.
 Create SSM document to run scripts on EC2 instance to take backups  <br>
 b.
-Create Lambda function to call SSM documents and sends notification on failure or success  <br>
+Create Lambda function to call SSM documents and sends notification on failure or success using SNS  <br>
 c.
 Create CloudWatch scheduled event to call Lambda function periodically  <br>
 <i> Above setup takes out the crontab and smtp setup on EC2 instance and make it more serverless</i>  <br>
 ### OS User and SSH key setup (for EC2 based deployment)